 The basic types of forest land tenure include: private (35%), state (27%), community (10%), municipal (4%) and indigenous (3%).
 The remaining 21% of forest lands have not been assessed to determine land tenure.

 Human activities take place in almost 80% of the forest area with the intrusion of, among others, illegal loggers, drugs traffickers and immigrants such as impoverished families seeking to alleviate their poverty by entering into agroforestry and pastoral activities.

-The country’s forests are therefore being threatened by unsustainable activities, and the Central American biological corridor, which includes these forests and plays a pivotal role in maintaining the region’s biological richness, is at risk.
+The country’s forests are therefore being threatened by unsustainable activities.
+The Central American biological corridor, which includes these forests and plays a pivotal role in maintaining the region’s biological richness, is at risk.

 The forest sector accounted for an average 3.6% of the Honduran gross national product over the past 16 years.
-Since 2010, import values of timber products have risen by only 6% (from 51 to 54 million USD), while exports have risen by 62% (from 50 to 81 million USD).
+Between 2010 and 2016, import values of timber products have risen by only 6% (from 51 to 54 million USD), while exports have risen by 62% (from 50 to 81 million USD).

-Exports to Europe rose from USD 1.7 million in 2010 to USD 4 million in 2016, which constitute only 4.9% of the exports.
-The United States is the main market, with exports rising by 35% since 2010, from USD 23 million to USD 31 million.
-However, to neighbouring countries of El Salvador and Nicaragua have also risen, to USD 23 million (28% of all exports), making these countries the second biggest market for Honduran timber products.
+In the period from 2010 to 2016, exports to Europe rose from USD 1.7 million in 2010 to USD 4 million in 2016, which constitute only 4.9% of the exports.
+The United States (US) is the main market, with exports rising by 35% since 2010, from USD 23 million to USD 31 million.
+However, exports to neighbouring countries of El Salvador and Nicaragua have also risen, to USD 23 million (28% of all exports), making these countries the second biggest market for Honduran timber products.

 - Honduras y la UE rubrican un acuerdo para promocionar el comercio legal de madera 15.06.2018